dikhan/terraform-provider-openapi/docs/how_to_subresources.md

 If the cdn endpoint was not using versioning in the path (e,g: ```/cdns```), then the automatically generated property would not have the version in the name either.
 The parent property name generated in this case would be ```cdns_id```.

+Sub-resources with a preferred parent resource name specified in the OpenAPI doc using the [x-terraform-resource-name](https://github.com/dikhan/terraform-provider-openapi/blob/master/docs/how_to.md#xTerraformResourceName) extension will use the preferred parent resource name in the terraform configuration file.

 ### How will the API requests for sub-resources look like?